ShahramMebashar/simpo-gulp-starter/README.md

 ## Sass

-If you like sass you can use sass with this starter kit.
+If you like sass you can use sass with this starter kit. [more information](https://sass-lang.com/)

 ## Pug